FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of  Limerick City and County Council - 26th August 2024.md

 further.
 However, some Members raised concerns around the timeline to draft this

-programme and encouraged the Mayor to meet with the Members of the Districts to agree--- **3**
+programme and encouraged the Mayor to meet with the Members of the Districts to agree
+---
+**3**

 priorities for each area.
 Some Members emphasised the importance of addressing issues in